ⓘ Let’s Set the Record Straight First

 Surviving Spouse Protection

-When one spouse needs nursing home care and the other stays in the home (the “community spouse”), the home is commonly treated as protected for eligibility purposes while that spouse lives there—assuming other rules are satisfied, including home equity limits.
-What families often overlook is the second question: what happens after the Medicaid recipient dies and estate recovery kicks in?
-Title, probate exposure, and state recovery rules determine whether the home stays protected or becomes a repayment target.
+When one spouse needs nursing home care and the other stays in the home (the “community spouse”), the home is commonly treated as protected for eligibility purposes while that spouse lives there.
+What families often overlook is the second question: what happens after the Medicaid recipient dies and the state pursues estate recovery?
+Title, probate exposure, and state recovery rules determine whether the home stays protected.
+That’s why spouse-protection planning typically has two parts: protect the spouse’s ability to remain safely housed now, and coordinate ownership and estate planning so the home isn’t accidentally exposed to government recovery later.

 Caregiver-Child Exemption